Scientific Name

 Temperature: This plant is tolerant of heat and freezing temperatures.
 S. pachyphyllum 'Cristatum' can withstand temperatures as low as 20 °F (-6.7 °C).
 USDA Plant Hardiness Zones 9a to 11b, 20 to 50 °F (-6.7 to 10 °C).

-Watering: From spring through fall, water thoroughly and wait for the soil to dry out before watering again.
+Watering: Water thoroughly from spring through fall and wait for the soil to dry out before watering again.
 In winter, water your plant just enough to keep it from shriveling.
 Avoid wetting the leaves, stems, and flowers when watering.

 Fertilizing: Feed with a balanced organic fertilizer in spring.
 Feeding is unnecessary if the plant is divided annually and provided with fresh soil.

-Repotting: Repot your plant when it outgrows its current pot by moving it to a larger container that will hold the plant better.
+Repotting: When your plant outgrows its current pot, move it to a larger container to better support it.
 Spring is the best time to repot S. pachyphyllum 'Cristatum'.
 Make sure the soil is dry before you begin repotting.

 Propagation: This succulent is propagated by taking stem cuttings in spring when it is in active growth.